-Through the establishment of PureChem and with the JACAM, Catalyst, StimWrx and Sialco Acquisitions, the Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business.
+The Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business through its JACAM, Catalyst, PureChem, StimWrx and Sialco divisions.
 The Corporation is a supplier of: (i) production and specialty chemicals to Operators and owners of downstream oil and gas infrastructure (Downstream Operators); (ii) chemicals and additives to other Suppliers or Operators for use in completion or stimulation operations; and (iii) chemicals and additives to the pipeline and midstream markets.